Cossacks: Propaganda and stereotypes

-The propaganda machine of Napoleon, a French military and political leader, spread the myth of English Cossacks.
+The propaganda machine of Napoleon, a French military and political leader, spread the myth of Scottish Cossacks.
 French propaganda portrayed the inhabitants of the Scottish Highlands as barbarian with non-human bodily functions, who allegedly felt great joy when destroying civilian housing, farmland, and even entire human settlements.
 This stereotype of Scottish people was later mingled with observations on Russian soldiers fighting on the European continent.
 In Europe Cossack is a titulation for a thief, while Russians have been stereotyped by French authors as exotic.